 There are a variety of reasons for why a refrigerator will not cool.
-If you want to save yourself some time and burden, give Cherry Appliance Repair a call for refrigerator repair in CITY, ST. Our repairmen are eager to come out and troubleshoot the cooling issue as well as repair it for you.
+If you want to save yourself some time and burden, give Cherry Appliance Repair a call for refrigerator repair in Virginia.
+Our repairmen are eager to come out and troubleshoot the cooling issue as well as repair it for you.

 When a refrigerator has lost its cold, it’s time to see what the issue might be.
 Often times it’s something as basic as a routine coil cleaning.
 But, with these latest models of refrigerators, they’re manufactured with a variety of sensors too.